Colfax massacre: Aftermath

-James Roswell Beckwith, the US Attorney based in New Orleans, sent an urgent telegram about the massacre to the US Attorney General.
-The massacre in Colfax gained headlines of national newspapers from Boston to Chicago.
-Various government forces spent weeks trying to round up members of the White paramilitaries, and a total of 97 men were indicted.
-In the end, Beckwith charged nine men and brought them to trial for violations of the Enforcement Act of 1870.
-It had been designed to provide federal protection for civil rights of freedmen by the Fourteenth Amendment against actions by terrorist groups such as the Klan.
+US Attorney James Roswell Beckwith, based in New Orleans, sent a telegram about the massacre to the US Attorney General.
+The massacre gained headlines of national newspapers.
+Various government forces spent weeks trying to round up members of the White paramilitaries, and 97 men were indicted.
+Beckwith charged nine men and brought them to trial for violations of the Enforcement Act of 1870.
+It had been designed to provide federal protection for civil rights of freedmen by the Fourteenth Amendment against actions by terrorist groups such as the Ku Klux Klan.

-The men were charged with one murder, and charges related to a conspiracy against the rights of freedmen.
+The men were charged with one murder and with charges related to a conspiracy against the rights of freedmen.
 There were two succeeding trials in 1874.
 William Burnham Woods presided over the first trial and was sympathetic to the prosecution.
-Had the men been convicted, they would not have been able to appeal their decision to any appellate court according to the laws of the time.
+Had the men been convicted, they would not have been able to appeal their decision to an appellate court according to the laws of the time.
 However, Beckwith was unable to secure a conviction—one man was acquitted, and a mistrial was declared in the cases of the other eight.

-In the second trial, three men were found guilty of sixteen charges.
+In the second trial, three men were found guilty of 16 charges.
 However, the presiding judge, Joseph Bradley of the United States Supreme Court (riding circuit), dismissed the convictions, ruling that the charges violated the state actor doctrine, failed to prove a racial rationale for the massacre, or were void for vagueness.
 Sua sponte, he ordered that the men be released on bail, and they promptly disappeared.